iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 learning tasks, potentially because the pretrained model outputs high quality features only for some of the transformed inputs.

-The *equizero* method introduced by Kaba et al (2022) is formulated as an optimization problem, where all group-transformed versions of the input are passed through the backbone, but only a single one is selected for producing the output.
+The *equizero* method introduced by Kaba et al. (2022) is formulated as an optimization problem, where all group-transformed versions of the input are passed through the backbone, but only a single one is selected for producing the output.
 More formally: